Htumalis10/FINAL-SYSTEM/README.md

    - System automatically refreshes 5 minutes before expiration
    - New tokens issued if refresh token is valid

-## 💾 Database

-The application uses SQLite as its database.
-The database file (`backend/hanythrift.db`) will be created automatically when you first run the application.
-Sample products are automatically added for demonstration purposes.

-## 🛠️ Development Tips

-1. **Running Both Services**
-   - You need to run both the frontend and backend servers simultaneously
-   - Use separate terminal windows or use the provided batch files

-2. **Image Loading**
-   - External images from Unsplash are used for product images
-   - The Next.js configuration in `next.config.mjs` includes Unsplash in the allowed domains

-3. **Authentication Issues**
-   - If you encounter "Failed to refresh token" errors, ensure both frontend and backend are running
-   - Check browser console for more detailed error messages

-4. **Database Reset**
-   - Sample products are recreated each time the backend starts
-   - To keep existing data, comment out the `create_sample_products()` call in `main.py`

 ## 🔒 Security Features